canonical/brand-store-documentation/docs/explanation/snapd-interface-connections.rst

    super-privileged interfaces (e.g. `snapd-control <https://snapcraft.io/docs/snapd-control-interface>`_
    or `system-files <https://snapcraft.io/docs/system-files-interface>`_).
    Please work with your Field Engineer when you create your first such ticket, so as to ensure you provide all the required details.
-At minimum, you should ensure that you provide:

-   - snap name and snap ID
-   - store ID the snap is published in
-   - interface being requested
-   - a brief explanation why the interface is needed and its intended usage

-If the interface slot being plugged is provided via the gadget snap, please include the name and snap ID of the gadget snap as well.
+See :doc:`/how-to/support-tickets`.

 As there's some manual review required for these tickets, please file them as early as possible, as requests to expedite these requests are generally frowned